v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilercallback3-initializeforattach-method.md

  [in] Puntatore all'interfaccia `ICorProfilerInfo*`.

  `pvClientData`
- [in] Passato un puntatore ai dati per il [ICLRProfiling:: AttachProfiler](../../../../docs/framework/unmanaged-api/profiling/iclrprofiling-attachprofiler-method.md) metodo nella relativa `pvClientData` parametro.
+ [in] A pointer to the data passed to the [IClrProfiling::AttachProfiler](../../../../docs/framework/unmanaged-api/profiling/iclrprofiling-attachprofiler-method.md) method in its `pvClientData` parameter.
 Se questo parametro è null, `cbClientData` sarà 0 (zero).
 CLR libera questa memoria quando ottiene un risultato da `InitializeForAttach`.

  `cbClientData`
  [in] Dimensioni in byte dei dati a cui `pvClientData` punta.